vietnqw/VeriNews/backend/README.md

 ### Adminer Database UI

-Access the database through Adminer at: http://localhost:8080
+Access Adminer at: http://localhost:8080.The default Adminer database credentials below are defined in the `.env` file and can be changed as needed.

 - **Server**: postgres
 - **Username**: verinews_user
 - **Password**: verinews_password
 - **Database**: verinews_db

 ## Database Migrations